 But make no mistake, midfield is an area of need.

-Even if Idrissa Gana Gueye stays, to keep the options the same as they were last year, Everton are in need of a more natural sitting player, or at the least, a player who can dominate in that area of the field and add real presence both on and off the ball.
+Even if Idrissa Gana Gueye stays, to keep the options the same as they were last season, Everton are in need of a more natural sitting player, or at the least, a player who can dominate in that area of the field and add real presence both on and off the ball.

 But Gueye may well not stay, and Everton, it is understood, would be open to moving Tim Iroegbunam on if the right offer came in.